The Mole (Brooklyn Nine-Nine): Plot

 The precinct is visited by Lt.
-Miller (Dan Bakkedahl), who is investigating a mole who has been passing information to criminal organizations.
-Jake (Andy Samberg) soon finds out that he left some files in his house and asks Amy (Melissa Fumero) for help in retrieving them.
+Miller (Dan Bakkedahl) from Internal Affairs, who is investigating a mole who has been passing information to criminal organizations.
+Jake (Andy Samberg) realizes that he left some case files in his apartment, and asks Amy (Melissa Fumero) for help in retrieving them.

 After being teased by Wuntch (Kyra Sedgwick), Holt (Andre Braugher) assigns Terry (Terry Crews) and Rosa (Stephanie Beatriz) to lead an investigation into a silent disco which may have customers using "Giggle Pig".
-Terry becomes paranoid when he worries about the future of his daughters after finding out that a dealer in the disco attended their school.
+Terry becomes paranoid when he worries about the future of his daughters after finding out that a dealer in the disco attended their school, but Rosa reassures him that they will turn out well with him as their father.

-Jake and Amy stop by Gina's (Chelsea Peretti) house to retrieve files but they run into her and Boyle (Joe Lo Truglio) about to have sex.
+Jake and Amy stop by Gina's (Chelsea Peretti) apartment (which previously belonged to Jake) to retrieve files but they run into her and Boyle (Joe Lo Truglio) about to have sex.
 Jake takes the files to the precinct but is caught by Miller, who accuses him of being the mole and suspends him.
 After working with Holt all night to catch the mole, Jake finally realizes that Miller is just in the precinct to get information for Wuntch, as she can't access it.
 They confront her and blackmail her to leave the precinct alone.
-Gina later reveals her relationship with Boyle to the whole precinct.
+Gina later reveals her relationship with Boyle to the whole precinct as Amy made her realize the rest of them would quickly get over it after the initial shock.